aristanetworks/cvprac/README.md

 #### CVP 2025.2.X+

 As of CVP 2025.2.0 and beyond the network provisioning service is disabled by default for new installations of CVP.
-If you have upgraded to CVP 2025.2.X+ from a previous verision then the network provisioning serivce should be running as usual.
+If you have upgraded to CVP 2025.2.X+ from a previous version then the network provisioning service should be running as usual.

 If you have done a fresh install of CVP 2025.2.X+ and you want to continue to use provisioning APIs you will have to enable and start the networkprovisioning service.